 How we expose our students to powerful knowledge and provide education with character

 The curriculum in each subject can be accessed here.
 Subject specialism is at the heart of our curriculum and you will see differences in the way that the curriculum is constructed and assessed in different subjects.
 Standardised written assessments, for example, play less of a role in performance subjects such as music, drama and physical education.
 The stability of our curriculum allows subject expertise to develop over time, and we are careful to provide sufficient time for teachers of the same subject to plan together and collaborate.

 Further subject specialism is provided by United Learning’s subject advisors.
 These advisors are subject experts who help teachers link the subject discipline to our pupils’ daily experience in the classroom.
 Subject advisors meet regularly with Heads of Department across United Learning and provide curriculum resources to support the implementation of the subject curriculum.

-As a mastery curriculum our pupils study fewer topics in greater depth, with the expectation that we don’t move on to the next topic until all pupils have a secure understanding of the current topic.
-A 3-year Key Stage 3 provides pupils with the time and space to gain this secure understanding.
-In our lessons we expect to see all pupils grappling with the same challenging content, with teachers providing additional support for pupils who need it.
+As a mastery curriculum our students study fewer topics in greater depth.
+A 3-year Key Stage 3 provides pupils with the time and space to gain a secure understanding that builds up over time in each subject.
+In our lessons we expect to see all students grappling with the same challenging content, with teachers providing additional support for students who need it.
 Rather than moving on to new content, our higher attainers produce work of greater depth and flair.

 Our approach to teaching and learning supports our curriculum by ensuring that lessons build on prior learning and provide sufficient opportunity for guided and independent practice.
 We use Barak Rosenshine’s Principles of Instruction to develop our teaching practice.
 At the heart of Rosenshine’s principles is a simple instructional core:

-- Demonstration (explanation and modelling) of new material in small steps (I)
+- Explanation of new material in small steps - I

 - Guided practice with prompts and scaffolds (we)